Friends with Kids poster

 The First Threshold at 24 minutes marks the transition into Act II, occurring at 24% of the runtime.
 This demonstrates the protagonist's commitment to Jason and Julie actively decide to proceed with their plan, beginning attempts to conceive their child together while remaining just friends., moving from reaction to action.

 At 50 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-The analysis reveals that this crucial beat False victory: The arrangement seems to be working perfectly - both have romantic partners, the baby is thriving, and they've avoided their friends' relationship problems., fundamentally raising what's at risk.
+Of particular interest, this crucial beat False victory: The arrangement seems to be working perfectly - both have romantic partners, the baby is thriving, and they've avoided their friends' relationship problems., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 75 minutes (75% through) represents the emotional nadir.
 Here, During a ski trip, tensions explode - their friends confront them about their denial, revealing their arrangement has been damaging and dishonest.
 The perfect plan dies., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.